 Technology in contact centers: Customer expectations vs AI reality

 Customers expect contact centers to be efficient, super fast, and available round the clock.
 At the same time, they want to talk to real people instead of IVRs.
 But where’s it coming from?

-Interpersonal communication relies on a context, mood, emotions, and other nuances.
+Interpersonal communication relies on context, mood, emotions, and other nuances.
 Such things are hard to grasp for a computer.
-To illustrate this, think of a casual interaction with a friend or coworker.
+To illustrate this, think of casual interaction with a friend or coworker.
 I bet a conversation went naturally and easily.
 And now recall the last time you called a customer service center.
 Wasn't it a little uncomfortable?

 IVRs don’t have the adaptability of a real human being.
-That’s why our interactions with software are not always effective and somewhat creepy.
+That’s why our interactions with the software are not always effective and somewhat creepy.
 At present, contact centers incorporate artificial intelligence into their operation and shift to cloud-based solutions.